UBS traders charged, bank fined $1.5 billion in Libor scandal

 "The only thing shareholders can do is keep a very close eye on the money flows on the wealth management side," said Neil Wilkinson, portfolio manager at Royal London Asset Management.

-(Additional reporting by the Zurich bureau and London bureau and Carrick Mollenkamp in New York, Aruna Viswanatha in Washington,Vikram Subhedar in Hong Kong and Rachel Armstrong in SINGAPORE; writing by Carmel Crimmins, Alex Smith and Michael Erman; Editing by Anna Willard, Janet McBride, Jeffrey Benkoe, Matthew Goldstein and Simon Cameron-Moore)
+(Additional reporting by the Zurich bureau and London bureau and Carrick Mollenkamp in New York and Aruna Viswanatha in Washington; Writing by Carmel Crimmins, Alex Smith and Michael Erman,; Editing by Anna Willard, Janet McBride and Jeffrey Benkoe and Matthew Goldstein)